gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 The {{DTLS-chunk-restart}} shows how the control chunks being used for SCTP Association Restart are transported within DTLS in SCTP.

+The transport of INIT/INIT-ACK COOCKIE-ECHO/COOCKIE-ACK
-Sending INIT and INIT-ACK plain text guarantees the compliance with the legacy SCTP Restart, whilst the transport of the COOCKIE-ECHO and COOCKIE-ACK by means of DTLS chunk ensures that the peer requesting the restart has been previously validated.
+by means of DTLS chunk ensures that the peer requesting the restart has been previously validated.

 A restarted SCTP Association SHALL use the Restart Key, for User Traffic until a new traffic DTLS Key will be available.
-The implementors SHOULD initiate a new DTLS connection as soon as possible, and derive the traffic and restart keys so that the time when no Restart Key is available is kept to a minimum.
+The implementors SHOULD initiate a new DTLS keying as soon as possible, and derive the traffic and restart keys so that the time when no Restart Key is available is kept to a minimum.